yourvick/eamena_tutorials/README.md

 In this card you will record basic information on the general depth/elevation of the site\.

-- Click on ‘Depth/Elevation’ in the Card Tree to go directly to that window \(Figure 12\) or click on ‘Environment Assessment’ to go back to the full card and scroll down to that section\.
+- Click on ‘Depth/Elevation’ in the Card Tree to go directly to that window or click on ‘Environment Assessment’ to go back to the full card and scroll down to that section\.

 There are four fields in the ‘Depth/Elevation’ card: